bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2003_account_setup.md

 If you have multiple organizations, GitHub will ask which of your orgs to fork into.
 Choose your personal account by selecting your GitHub username from the list.
 This will fork the repo.

-Note down the URL for this new copy of the repository, also known as the “git clone address,” select “code” and copy the `HTTPS` address that is shown.
+Note down the URL for this new copy of the repository, also known as the “git clone address”, select “code” and copy the `HTTPS` address that is shown.
 The `HTTPS` address format is:

 ```
 https://github.com/<your-github-user>/kustomizegoat.git